-Using these pre-processing steps to prepare the data from site surveys, the main river can be modelled with the 1D model.
+Using these pre-processing steps to prepare the data from site surveys, the main river could be modelled with the 1-D model.
 In order to cover the whole catchment, the river network had to be completed using other data inputs.
-An automatic process was developed in order to combine the 1D network created previously (using the cross section data and including the hydraulic structures) with a second 1D river network generated on the basis of the DEM (modified as described above).
-Both networks were merged using the following steps:
+An automatic process was developed in order to combine the 1-D network created previously (using the cross-section data and including the hydraulic structures) with a second 1-D river network generated on the basis of the DEM (modified as described above).
+Both networks were merged using the following steps.

-- the river branches were split into multiple parts at each characteristic point (confluences and ends) of both networks; - the DEM-based river parts were replaced by the corresponding parts from the other (more accurate) network, where available; - special treatments were applied to deal with the inconsistencies between both networks, such as bed level discontinuities at the junctions; - the split river parts were merged back to form the complete river network.
+- (a) The river branches were split into multiple parts at each characteristic point (confluences and ends) of both networks. - (b) The DEM-based river parts were replaced by the corresponding parts from the other (more accurate) network, where available. - (c) Special treatments were applied to deal with the inconsistencies between both networks, such as bed level discontinuities at the junctions. - (d) The split river parts were merged back to form the complete river network.

-The resulting network therefore covers the whole catchment, and includes detailed data such as cross sections and hydraulic structures where they were available.
+The resulting network therefore covered the whole catchment, and included detailed data such as cross-sections and hydraulic structures where they were available.
 Existing and planned storm basins were also included in the simulations.
 In particular, two storm basins have a special operating mode.
-The first one, located on a tributary of the main river (figure 4 - basin n°1), collects the water from the drainage system of a part of the railway (which crosses the tributary), and the river discharge exceeding 1 m/s.
-Theses inputs are routed to a buffer tank and are then pumped to the main reservoir.
+The first one, located on a tributary of the main river (Figure 4 - basin no. 1), collects the water from the drainage system of a part of the railway (which crosses the tributary), and the river discharge exceeding 1 m^3/s .
+These inputs are routed to a buffer tank and are then pumped to the main reservoir.
 The stored water is evacuated through an opening, with a discharge function of the water depth in the basin.
 The real water depth-volume relations were therefore implemented for the simulations.